Waist Deep in the Big Muddy: Cover versions

 Richard Shindell recorded a cover of this song on his 2005 album Vuelta.

 The song was covered by Dick Gaughan in his 1997 album Sail On.

 John McCutcheon covered the song on his 2007 album This Fire.

+Ani DiFranco contributed her cover to Appleseed Recording's Sowing the Seeds: The 10th Anniversary collection in 2007.

 Bruce Springsteen, who would later record an album of Seeger-related songs, used the line "Waist deep in the big muddy" as the chorus for his 1992 song, "Big Muddy."

 The song was translated into French by Graeme Allwright in 1971 under the title "Jusqu'à la ceinture".

 The song was translated into Russian by Alexander Dolsky who performed the song in concerts in the 1980s during the Soviet–Afghan War, which has been referred to as the "Soviet Union's Vietnam."
 The song was released on a 1988 LP "Landscape in a frame", later reissued on CD.

 John Fogerty's song "Deja Vu (All Over Again)" makes reference to the "Big Muddy".

 The song was translated into Japanese in 2015 under the title "Koshi made Doro mamire".

+Kronos Quartet's 2020 album Long Time Passing, celebrating the music of Pete Seeger, includes their recording of the song with Brian Carpenter.